F3 Derby

 The F3 Derby is a soccer rivalry between Central Coast Mariners and Newcastle Jets.
 It is the longest standing derby in the A-League Men.
 The rivalry originated due to the team's relative geographical proximity, with the Mariners located on the Central Coast of New South Wales, the Jets in Newcastle, immediately to the north.
 The two clubs were also the only two clubs from outside capital cities in the inaugural A-League seasons, which contributed to the rivalry.

 The teams first met in the Australian qualifying tournament for the 2005 OFC Club Championship, in what was the Mariners' first ever competitive game (the Jets having formed five years prior).
 Both sides have played in every season of the A-League since its inception, and the teams also met in the now-defunct A-League Pre-Season Challenge Cup.
 The rivalry was particularly strong in the 2007–08 A-League, where the teams occupied the top two positions in both the regular season and finals series.
-As of 19 October 2025, the teams have played a total of 68 times in league and cup matches since 2005, of which Central Coast have won 28, Newcastle have won 20, and 20 have been drawn.
+As of 25 April 2026, the teams have played a total of 70 times in league and cup matches since 2005, of which Central Coast have won 28, Newcastle have won 21, and 21 have been drawn.

 The derby is named after the former name of the Pacific Motorway, which connects the two cities.
 The name has been retained despite the Motorway now being officially known as the M1.

 History of the rivalry

 Early meetings

-In November 2004, the clubs to participate in the newly formed A-League competition were announced by Football Federation Australia.
+In November 2004, the clubs to participate in the newly formed A-League competition were announced by the Football Federation Australia.
 They included former National Soccer League club Newcastle Jets (previously known as Newcastle United) and Central Coast Mariners, the only regional club included in the new tournament.
 With no more than one club in any city in the inaugural competition, the F3 derby was the only local rivalry in the inaugural seasons of the A-League.

 The teams first met in a qualification match for the 2005 OFC Club Championship.
 The Mariners won the match in a penalty shootout, after the game finished scoreless.
 The rivalry quickly became heated when the Mariners' Nik Mrdja broke Newcastle defender Andrew Durante's leg in a tackle late in the match.